mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 ## Packaging

-Many domain experts (e.g. engineers, researchers, data scientists) fail to think about packaging.
+Many domain experts (e.g. engineers, researchers, data scientists) fail to think about [packaging](https://packaging.python.org/en/latest/).
 Their focus is on solving problems, not distributing solutions.
 But packaging is an essential step in the software development process.
-Packages exist to be installed (or *deployed*)...
+Packages exist to be installed (or *deployed*)... examples familiar to readers include `numpy` and `scipy`...

+It is not the purpose of this article to explain the packaging process.
+The goal is to encourage the reader to think about how their code will be used and distributed.
+Thinking about packaging leads to better code...

 The `pyga` package can be installed locally using the following command `pip install git+https://github.com/mark-hobbs/pyga.git`.